themosis/documentation/twig.md

 - _nx_noop()
 - translate_nooped_plural()

+### WordPress filters

+The Themosis WordPress Twig extension also provides a bunch of filters:

+- wpantispam
+- wpautop
+- wpnofollow
+- wptrimexcerpt
+- wptrimwords
+- zeroise

-Here is an example on how to call these functions within your Twig view:
+Here is an example on how to call these functions and filters within your Twig view:

 ```twig
 <html>